menkuichan/super-enigma-service/README.md

 ### Prerequisites

-Download Node.js not lower than version 8.10, [Yarn](https://yarnpkg.com/).
+Download Node.js not lower than version 8.10, [Yarn](https://yarnpkg.com/) and [MongoDB Docker image](https://hub.docker.com/_/mongo).
 Also install and run on your local machine [data-worker](https://github.com/IlonaMenkui/data-worker) in order to populate your database.

 ### Clone